-Asking the right relationship questions will help you find the answers to the most important things that make and keep your relationship strong.
+Asking the right relationship questions for couples will help you find the answers to the most important things that make and keep your relationship strong.

 Every person enters into a relationship with a history and expectations.
 We need to have a way to “check-in” with each other to make sure that we are on the same page.